 Sec.
-4. The number of trophies and awards and amount of travel monies to be awarded will be left up to the discretion of the State Director or a Vice President.
+4. The number of trophies and awards and amount of travel monies to be awarded will be left up to the discretion of the State Director or the Chairman of the National Slow Pitch Committee.

 Sec.
 5. Each State or Area Director shall adopt an acceptable system to be used for qualifying teams for State and National Tournaments.
 Established league participation may be included in such a system if so desired.